lgatto/TeachingMaterial/pages/routine.md

     $ git push

-You don't need to do this every time, but do so after you've completed a batch of changes that you're thoroughly happy with and before you move on to something else.
+You don't need to do this every time.
+Do it after you've completed a batch of changes that you're thoroughly happy with and before you move on to something else.

 Once you've pushed a commit, it's hard to take it away.
-But if you've not pushed it yet, you _can_ go back and scrap it and not have it part of your project's history.
+If you've not pushed it yet, you _can_ go back and scrap it and not have it part of your project's history.